skullface/emotes/README.md

 # custom-chat-emoji

 Custom emotes for Slack, Discord, whatever else exists in the future.
-Some I drew myself, some I cropped myself.
+All image files are 128x128 or smaller and transparent.
+I either drew or cropped these myself.
+Please link back here if someone asks where to find them to share the emoji love!

 If you own any of these emoji or their likeness and want them removed, please open an issue/PR or send me an email and I’ll swiftly delete!
-All image files are 128x128 or smaller, most are transparent.

 *For more:*
 * [Moremoji](http://moremoji.allezsoyez.com/) — gorgeous new expressions and mashups in the Twemoji style
 * [Slackmojis](https://slackmojis.com/) — like five zillion 'moj friends
+* [Digital Oxford’s collection](https://github.com/omgmog/digitaloxford-slack-emojis) — actually over 1000 of them
 * [Emojipacks](https://emojipacks.com/) — a few ”packs” of emoji from existing graphics, including [Neko Atsume](https://emojipacks.com/pack-Neko Atsume)‼️, available for automatic import thanks to some smart engineering!

 ### [🗃 Download all files at once!](https://github.com/skullface/custom-chat-emoji/archive/master.zip)